genicam/harvesters/README.rst

 Before start talking about the detail, let's take a look at some important terminologies that frequently appear in this document.
 These terminologies are listed as follows:

-* **The GenApi-Python Binding**:

-  | A Python module that communicates with the GenICam reference implementation.
+* **The GenApi-Python Binding**: A Python module that communicates with the GenICam reference implementation.

-* **A GenTL Producer**:

-  | A C/C++ library that offers consumers a way to communicate with cameras over physical transport layer dependent technology hiding the detail from the consumer.
+* **A GenTL Producer**: A library that has C interface and offers consumers a way to communicate with cameras over physical transport layer dependent technology hiding the detail from the consumer.

-* **The GenTL-Python Binding**:

-  | A Python module that communicates with GenTL Producers.
+* **The GenTL-Python Binding**: A Python module that communicates with GenTL Producers.

-* **Harvester**:

-  | A Python module that consists of Harvester Core and Harvester GUI.
+* **Harvester**: A Python module that consists of Harvester Core and Harvester GUI.

-* **Harvester Core**:

-  | A part of Harvester that works as an image acquisition engine.
+* **Harvester Core**: A part of Harvester that works as an image acquisition engine.

-* **Harvester GUI**:

-  | A part of Harvester that works as a graphical user interface of Harvester Core.
+* **Harvester GUI**: A part of Harvester that works as a graphical user interface of Harvester Core.

-* **A GenICam compliant device**:

-  | It's typically a camera.
+* **A GenICam compliant device**: It's typically a camera.
 Just involving the GenICam reference implementation, it offers consumers a way to dynamically configure/control the target devices.

 The following diagram shows the hierarchy and relationship of the relevant modules: